 That Carr (2020) fails to properly address the question of Tyrannosaurus intragenus species at the level of the big fossils is not especially surprising because the paper was not intended to do so.
 It was designed to test whether any or all lesser sized TT-zone tyrannosaur fossils are or are not juveniles of T. rex—a distinct question that is tested in the main text.
 The united growth curve that appears to unify all examined TT-zone fossils into one species or at last genus did not include a single actual curve for a small specimen, and is therefore invalid and potentially misleading.
-Carr (2020) continues, as per Carr (1999; Carr et al., 2017, 2022), to propose that changes in tooth counts with ontogeny are normal when no such shifts have been observed in any other predaceous avepod species starting with basal Triassic examples in studies over many decades, including other tyrannosaurs (Rozhdestvensky, 1965; Maleev, 1974; Madsen, 1976; Colbert, 1989; Currie, 2003a, b, 2011; Hurum & Sabath, 2003; Larson, 2013a, b; Tsuihiji et al., 2011; Burnham et al., 2018), none of these studies regarding nondeclining tooth counts was cited by Carr (2020) or Carr et al. (2017, 2022).
+Carr (2020) continues, as per Carr (1999; Carr et al., 2017, 2022), to propose that changes in tooth counts with ontogeny are normal when no such shifts have been observed in any other predaceous avepod species starting with basal Triassic examples in studies over many decades, including other tyrannosaurs (Rozhdestvensky, 1965; Maleev, 1974; Madsen, 1976; Colbert, 1989; Currie, 2003a, b; Hurum & Sabath, 2003; Rinehart et al., 2009; Larson, 2013a, b; Tsuihiji et al., 2011; Burnham et al., 2018), none of these studies regarding nondeclining tooth counts was cited by Carr (2020) or Carr et al. (2017, 2022).
 Carr (2020) proposes that maxillary tooth count initially increases from 15 to 16 which considering the small sample size is likely to represent individual variation, and later makes a much more statistically real and significant drop from 16 to 12.
 A peculiar pattern not documented among other amniotes not undergoing radical changes in trophic roles involving replacement of teeth with beaks, in the most extensive study on the issue to date it was observed that aside from the premaxilla there was “no correlation of tooth count with any element of any species examined here” (Brown et al. (2015) which Carr (2022) cites but does not mention that primary conclusion of the first directly refutes his substantial tooth loss in growing Tyrannosaurus hypothesis).
 Later, Carr (2020) places emphasis on the small if not illusory initial increase of tooth count citing it as in line with the far more dramatic increase observed in a basal archosauriform with far more numerous and smaller teeth (Ezcurra & Butler, 2015; also see Brown et al. (2015) on tooth increases with maturity).
 Not explained in Carr (2020) is why small tyrannosaurs with overly high tooth counts should be considered juvenile Tyrannosaurus, when there are actual juvenile Tyrannosaurus with the same tooth count as the adults.
 The discussion on the lateral dentary groove by Carr (2020) follows Brusatte et al. (2016) in overemphasizing their presence in large Tyrannosaurus, while not discussing their absence in juveniles of the genus relative to the structures prominence in similar sized TT-zone tyrannosaur fossils.
 Nor have the other character and proportional disparities between Tyrannosaurus and comparable sized nonTyrannosaurus specimens been addressed (Longrich & Saitta, 2024).
 Astonishingly, the possession of forelimbs the manus especially of which exceed that the actual dimensions of adult Tyrannosaurus by small bodied TT-zone tyrannosaur remains first noted in the literature in 2013 (Larson, a), which renders the latter being the young of the prior biologically impossible, has been apparently carefully ignored by Brusatte & Carr (2016), Brusatte et al. (2016), Carr (2020) and Woodward et al. (2020).